TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/Examples.rst

            tableName: tx_news_domain_model_tag
            routeFieldName: slug

-For more examples and background information see `News manual <https://docs.typo3.org/p/georgringer/news/master/en-us/AdministratorManual/BestPractice/Routing/Index.html>`__.
+For more examples and background information see the :ref:`routing examples in the "News" manual <ext_news:routing>`__.

 .. index:: Routing; EXT: Blog